Patient Design Studio

 eCOA

-A mobile app for completing study assessments remotely and flexibly.
-It eases the daily demands of participation and improves accessibility for diverse patient needs.
+A mobile app for completing study assessments remotely, easing daily demands and improving accessibility.

 SensorCloud

-A platform that integrates wearable sensor data with patient-reported outcomes.
-It reduces patient burden while creating a fuller, more accurate picture of the trial experience.
+A platform that integrates wearable sensor data with patient-reported outcomes, reducing burden while creating a fuller view of the trial experience.